justind-dev/SysAdminScripts/README.md

 # SysAdminScripts
- A colleciton of scripts used for managing things like vmware, active directory,
+ A collection of scripts used for managing things like vmware, active directory, and others.